Superbition/Celestte-Docs/docs/using_voltis/views.md

 <h1>Welcome, {{ name }}</h1>
 ```

 First, the welcome view is rendered and its data is injected, in this case the name.
-Then Polyel realises you want to extend a view called master, so this view is then rendered with its data, in this case we set the page title and then the main welcome view content is injected into the master view, using the `{{ @content }}` tag.
+Then Voltis realises you want to extend a view called master, so this view is then rendered with its data, in this case we set the page title and then the main welcome view content is injected into the master view, using the `{{ @content }}` tag.

-<div class="warnMsg">When extending views, you must make sure you include the <code>{{ @content }}</code> tag so that Polyel knows where to place the main rendered view.</div>
+<div class="warnMsg">When extending views, you must make sure you include the <code>{{ @content }}</code> tag so that Voltis knows where to place the main rendered view.</div>

 <br/>
 So if your application uses a common layout or style, you can extend a view so you don’t have to repeat yourself all the time.
 Then you only have to pass in your requested page content like our welcome view example.

 ## Cross-site scripting prevention

 Cross-site scripting, also known as XSS is an attack that allows someone to execute code by saving data to your application and then having that data displayed without being filtered, allowing them to run JavaScript code for example.
-To prevent this attack, Polyel automatically filters any data supplied to views by default and encodes data so that nothing is executed on the client side.
+To prevent this attack, Voltis automatically filters any data supplied to views by default and encodes data so that nothing is executed on the client side.

 However, sometimes you may want JavaScript ot HTML to actually be rendered on the client side if you trust the data supplied.
 If you wish to display data without it being filtered for XSS attacks, you can do so by defining your data tags like `{{ !name! }}`.